Twisted equivariant quasi-elliptic cohomology and M-brane charge: Devoto's equivariant elliptic cohomology over

 which is a direct application of the isomorphism in Definition \ref{dir}.
 On the right hand side we obtain the direct sum of the ring of weakly modular forms of weight $-k/2$ with itself, indexed over all conjugacy classes of commuting pairs in $G$. \end{remark}

-\begin{remark}In \cite{Gan07} Ganter discussed the equivariant elliptic cohomology $Ell^k$ by Devoto and provided a loop space model of equivariant Tate K-theory motivated by Devoto's orbifold loop space.
-In \cite{Huansurvey}, One loop space model that Huan provided for quasi-elliptic cohomology is constructed from Devoto's orbifold loop space by adding circle rotations to it. \end{remark}
+\begin{remark}In \cite{ganter2007} Ganter discussed the equivariant elliptic cohomology $Ell^k$ by Devoto and provided a loop space model of equivariant Tate K-theory motivated by Devoto's orbifold loop space.
+In \cite{huan2018}, the author constructed a loop space model motivated by Devoto's orbifold loop space with the circle rotation added. \end{remark}